parulsharma247/parulsharma247/README.md

 ## About me
-I love to play with numbers being always Mathematics as favourite subject , that's the reason I am passionate about Data Science & want to solve real world complex problems.
+I love Data Science and every day I am applying/learning to apply the principles of Data Science, Analytics & Business Intelligence in solving problems.

 I've always been passionate about Maths and Science, and how it can be applied in real life problems.